Cerelac: History

-Developed by Henri Nestlé to reduce infant mortality in the 1860s, he invented Infant Cereals using existing nutritional science and technology.
-The first product was called Farine Lactée and is believed to have saved the life of premature baby boy named Wanner.
+Developed by Henri Nestlé to reduce infant mortality in the 1860s, he invented infant cereals using existing nutritional science and technology.
+The first product was called Farine Lactée and was alleged to have saved the life of premature baby boy named Wanner.
 By 1874, these infant cereals were sold in 18 countries.
 In the same year, vitamins were added.
 By 1948, they were marketed across the world.
 The brand was first registered in 1949.
-It contains most of the growth nutrition that is necessary for the baby at all development phases from 6 months onwards.
-It also has iron and essential minerals as Calcium, Vitamin D, protein, Zinc, Vitamin A, Vitamin C, Omega 3 and Omega 6, along with 18 important nutrients.